yuyhong23/web-scraping_challenge/README.md

     2. scrape.mars_py has the function for scraping
     3. app.py is the application
     4. templates folder contains the index.html
+    5. web screenshots 1 & 2 (it was too big to capture everything in one screenshot)

 # Process and Credits